thrxde/thrx-arduino-home-project/README.md

 thrx-arduino-home-project
 =========================

-arduino connector to emoncms for thrx home
+arduino connector to mqtt / openhab for thrx home

 Done:
 * read data from easyMeter